Offline Backups

 3. Choose a backup frequency

 The offline backup is a read-only file.
 It is a point-in-time snapshot of your current processes.
-If your processes change, you will want to run a new backup.
+If your processes change, you will need to run a new backup.
 Each organization has its own rate of change that would dictate the frequency of backups.
 For a normal inbound call center operation, we would recommend a minimum backup frequency of once a month.
 Some operations may choose to run backups more often if there are a lot of changes going on in the organization.

 4. Choose a backup location